‘Bachelor’ Battle Shifts As Tyler Cameron’s Romance With Gigi Hadid Heats Up, He’s A ‘Distant Third’ Pick Now

 “You may not believe this, but sincerity is really important.
 The bachelor has to really want to find love, and Tyler doesn’t really have his heart in it and the audience can see through it.”

-The Bachelor fans might indeed question how committed the network is to find someone sincere and committed to finding his future wife.
+The Bachelor fans might indeed question how dedicated the network is to choosing someone who’s sincere and committed to finding his future wife.
 However, the perception that Tyler is more focused on his modeling career and other interests than on doing the show may not be a stretch for many franchise fans to believe at this point.

 EXCLUSIVE: Gigi Hadid and #TheBachelorette's Tyler Cameron went on a second date. ???? https://t.co/ls5HG0r5pC pic.twitter.com/j5x5ogp20c